morsecodemedia/designing-in-a-grid/README.md

 ----

 ## Bootstrap 3 Grid Options

+**Note:** The following are the default settings for Bootstrap 3.
+The PSDs provided in this repository are based on these settings, and any alterations should be made at the start of a project prior to any design/development.
+Please consult with your TD prior to making any changes to the default settings.

 ### Extra small devices: Phones (<768px)
 **Grid behavior**: Horizontal at all times
 **Container width**: None (auto)